akirak/org-starter/README.md

 # org-starter

 Org-starter is a framework for basic configuration of Emacs Org Mode.
-It lets you configure Org Mode in the following manners:
+It allows you to configure Org Mode easily even with many files and directories.

-- Declarative:
-- Incremental:
-- Orientated to files and directories:
+The standard way to configure Org Mode is set a bunch of variables such as `org-agenda-files` and `org-refile-targets`.
+This makes it hard to add/delete files to/from the configuration.
+Org-starter lets you configure Org Mode in a file-centric and incremental manner, which scales well if you have many Org files and want to tweak the files.

-In other words, org-starter allows you to configure Org Mode in a manner similar to use-package.
-The following is an example file configuration which is possible with org-starter:
+In other words, org-starter allows you to configure Org Mode in a manner which is similar to that of use-package.
+The following is an example file configuration with org-starter:

 ``` emacs-lisp
 (org-starter-define-file "subjects.org"